 What does it mean when a website is mobile-responsive or mobile-friendly?
 In short, a medical website that is mobile-friendly will adjust to fit the screen of whatever device a visitor is viewing it on — whether that's a computer, tablet, or smartphone.
 This allows users to interact with content on their favorite devices without having to inconveniently pinch or scroll.
 Just imagine how frustrating it would be for someone who's sick and struggling to reach your team without mobile responsiveness.

 By making your website mobile-friendly, not only will you create a positive user experience for mobile visitors, but you may even boost your visibility on popular search engines which will ultimately help you to get in front of more prospects.
 In 2015, Google rolled out an update indicating that mobile-friendliness can affect how your website ranks on the Google search engine.
 In other words, web pages that are interactive and easily readable on mobile devices tend to rank higher in a list of search results than those that aren't.

 To connect with patients who access your website via mobile devices, implement these tips for a mobile-friendly medical website design:

 In a world where your patients can schedule appointments from the comfort of their couches, it's crucial that you prioritize interactivity to match up to your competition.
-Otherwise, you may lose business to a competing hospital or healthcare specialist with a more respectable, engaging design.
+Otherwise, you may lose business to a competing hospital or healthcare specialist with a more engaging design.
 In fact, 75% of consumers admit to judging a business's credibility by its website design.